joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 a market value for all system resources, and all agents in the system have a finite amount of "purchasing power," we can expect they will purchase those resources that benefit themselves the most based on the market prices available.

 But automatic management wasn't always perfect.
+That's where self-control came in.
 A programmer could also help us out by capping the maximum number of outstanding activities, using simple techniques like "wide-loops."
 A wide-loop was an asynchronous loop where the developer specified the maximum outstanding iterations.
 The system ensured it launched no more than this count at once.
+It always felt a little cheesy but, coupled with resource management, did the trick.

 I would say we didn't die from this one.
-I would also say it was solved to my least satisfaction out of the bunch.
+We really thought we would die from this one.
+I would also say it was solved to my least satisfaction out of the bunch, however.
+It remains fertile ground for innovative systems research.

 ## Winding Down